RotesSchwein/2023-08-03/README.md

 # 2023 August 3rd
-AWS Cloud based Big Data Analyze action 2023/08/03 This is a simple task inorder get familiar with gitHub and using Git
+\nAWS Cloud based Big Data Analyze action 2023/08/03
+\nThis is a simple task inorder get familiar with gitHub and using Git